rob-blackbourn/bareASGI-graphql-next/docs/subscriptions.rst

     export function graphQLClient(url, query, variables, operationName, onNext, onError, onComplete) {
       const abortController = new AbortController()

-      fetch(url, {
+      // Invoke fetch as a POST with the GraphQL content in the body. fetch(url, {
         method: 'POST',
         signal: abortController.signal,